elijahd16/Multi-Agent-DAO/README.md

 # Multi-Agent DAO System

-A distributed multi-agent system for fully autonomous DAO operations on Solana, featuring specialized agents who orchestrate treasury management, autonomous trading, and strategy execution, coupled with a governance framework for proposal creation, weighted voting, and automated execution of passed proposals.
-Agents communicate through an event-driven subscription system, where each agent subscribes to specific memory types through a centralized registry.
-The DAO operates within discord via the discord CLI and allows users to interact with agents via natural language.
+A distributed multi-agent system for autonomous DAO operations on the Solana blockchain, featuring specialized agents who orchestrate treasury management, autonomous trading, and strategy execution, coupled with a governance framework for proposal creation, weighted voting, and automated execution of passed proposals.
+Agents communicate through an event-driven subscription system and unified ephemeral memory layer where each agent subscribes to memory types through a subscription registry.
+The DAO operates within discord and allows users to interact with agents via natural language.

-This project is built using the ElizaOS framework [https://github.com/elizaOS/eliza]

 ## Table of Contents
 - [Architecture](#architecture)